ThomsonTan/opentelemetry-cpp/docs/add-otel-log-to-stdcpp.md

 ## Proposed Log APIs Design

-The logging API will reside in the `std::log` namespace and consist of the following classes and functions.
+The logging APIs will reside in the `std::log` namespace and consist of the following classes and functions.

 ```cpp